niy42/niy42/README.md

 ![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-orange)
 # Hello there, Welcome I'm niy42 👋

 Welcome to my GitHub profile!
 I'm an aspiring developer passionate about building innovative projects using React.js, Solidity, Python, and JavaScript.
 Here you'll find a collection of my projects, ranging from web applications to blockchain solutions.
-Feel free to explore andLreach out for collaboration opportunities!
+Feel free to explore and reach out for collaboration opportunities!

 ## About Me

 - 🌱 Currently learning and exploring new technologies in React.js, Solidity, Python, and JavaScript.
 - 💡 Interested in decentralized finance (DeFi), smart contracts, and full-stack development.
 - 🚀 Actively seeking opportunities to contribute to open-source projects and collaborate on exciting ventures.
-- 📫 Reach me via [email](mailto:youremail@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile/).
+- 📫 Reach me via [email](mailto:obanlaniyi42@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/adeniyi-obanla-3a137914b/).

 ## Projects